Policy and Procedure Name:

 I. POLICY PURPOSE

-purpose of this policy is to ensure crisis events are
+The purpose of this policy is to ensure crisis events are

 collaboration between BWC and the Managed Care Organizations (MCOs).

-a claim in which there is a serious injury resulting in limited mobility and/or
+Claim: A claim in which there is a serious injury resulting in

-event could involve death claims, long-term treatment, the inability to return
+nature of the event could involve death claims, long-term treatment, the

-It is the policy of BWC to evaluate reports of potential multiple claim occurrences
+policy of BWC to evaluate reports of potential multiple claim occurrences, and

 definition in this policy.

-categorized an event, it is the policy of BWC to proactively assist the IWs
+has categorized an event, it is the policy of BWC to proactively assist the IWs

 regional core crisis event teams and the claims offices and/or claim types they